 Happens several times in the Axis of Time trilogy.
 It's to be expected however, considering that the basis for the trilogy involves mismatching World War II technology against a military force from 2021...
 The World War II admirals are shocked at how calm and methodical the "uptimers" are, as an "uptime" Australian submarine is obliterating a large chunk of the Japanese navy from miles away.
 No battle fervor, no regard for the thousands of lives they've just extinguished (video gamers are more excited about destroying the enemy).
 They wonder what sort of a world the "uptimers" have come from that made them take mass murder so dispassionately.
 Part of that has to do with the War On Terror that has been dragging on for 20 years in the 21st century.
 Part of that is because, to the "uptimers" the people they're killing are already long-dead in their past.

-The 1632 series — a small Virginia mining town from the year 2000 goes back in time to 1631 Europe — has several such battles, initially as the Americans unleash modern weaponry against that available in Europe.
+A small Virginia mining town from the year 2000 goes back in time to 1631 Europe — has several such battles, initially as the Americans unleash modern weaponry against that available in Europe.
 However, this gets gradually averted as the series progresses.

 Muggles generally don't stand much of a chance against channelers, who just have too damn many awesome powers, but the Asha'man in particular really rub this in, as they undergo Training from Hell for the express purpose of becoming living weapons.
 When they show up, people tend to explode.
 Messily.
 For their first battle, they teleport into the middle of an enemy camp and proceed to turn the surrounding army of elite desert warriors into chunks of gore while they chill behind their force fields.